Top Model (Norwegian TV series) season 3

 Top Model, cycle 3 was the third cycle of Top Model.
 It originally aired on TV3 from September to November 2008, and was hosted by Vendela Kirsebom.

 The competition began with fifteen semi-finalists, who were narrowed down to thirteen finalists in the first episode.
 In the third episode, Silje entered the competition after Sasha was disqualified for refusing her makeover.

+Among with the prizes was: a modeling contract with Trump Model Management in New York City, a cover and editorial spreads in fashion magazine Cosmopolitan, appear on the campaign of Max Factor worth 150,000kr and appear on the campaign of Synsam worth 150,000kr.

 The winner of the competition was 17-year-old Martine Lervik from Ålesund.